ILF Scotland

 • Group 1 – ILF Scotland may be the only or majority funder.

-ILF Scotland funds are not designed to meet statutory needs as assessed by an HSCP / HSCT.
-For Group 2 recipients to maintain eligibility for ILF Scotland funding, ILF Scotland expects that the HSCP / HSCT will complete a Self-Directed Support (SDS) assessment and subsequently share evidence with ILF Scotland that it continues to meet the relevant ‘Threshold Sum’, which is a minimum amount of funding provided by a local authority for support agreed by ILF Scotland.
-For further details, please see Policy 24 - Statutory Input to ILF Scotland Funding.
+ILF Scotland expects that the Partnership or Trust will complete a Self-directed Support (SDS) assessment and subsequently share evidence with ILF Scotland that it continues to meet the relevant ‘Threshold Sum’.
+For further details, please see Policy 24 Statutory Input to ILF Scotland Funding.

 4. Support that ILF Scotland Funding Can Cover